Markets Turn More Bullish Ahead Of Earnings

 The Fear & Greed Index is a measure of the current market sentiment.
 It is based on the premise that higher fear exerts pressure on stock prices, while higher greed has the opposite effect.
 The index is calculated based on seven equal-weighted indicators.
 The index ranges from 0 to 100, where 0 represents maximum fear and 100 signals maximum greediness.

-Read Next: Over $10 Million Bet On DiamondHead Holdings?
-Check Out These 4 Stocks Insiders Are Buying
+Read Next: Tenaya Therapeutics, Clear Channel Outdoor And These 2 Penny Stocks Insiders Are Aggressively Buying

 © 2023 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.